Visual Art Curriculum: Ages Nine to Twelve

 Creative Arts Overview

-The Montessori classroom provides every child with opportunities to build knowledge, understanding and skills in all areas of the arts, including visual art, music, drama and dance.
+The Montessori classroom provides every child with opportunities to build knowledge, understanding and skills in all areas of the arts, including visual art, media arts, music, drama and dance.
 The primary goal of creative arts education is the aesthetic development of the student.
-In other words, this area of the curriculum nurtures the expression of creative ideas, while at the same time building knowledge and understanding of aesthetics as a discipline recognised in the wider culture to guide the development and execution of creative ideas.
-As with the exercises of practical life, creative arts activities begin with the music, art, dance and drama that is part of the culture of the country, region or community in which the school is located.
+This area of the curriculum nurtures the expression of creative ideas, while at the same time building knowledge and understanding of aesthetics as a discipline recognised in the wider culture to guide the development and execution of creative ideas and the opportunity for art to contribute to the lives of others.
+As with the exercises of practical life, creative arts activities begin with the arts that are part of the culture of the country, region or community in which the school is located.
 Creative arts also become integrated and interrelated with other curricular areas, including language and mathematics, history and geography, as well as biology and the other sciences.

 The Montessori creative arts curriculum, as with other areas of the Montessori curriculum, are not ‘worked through’ in a rigid way.
 The curriculum is an expansive framework within which key lessons offer knowledge and skills needed for independent work.
-In creative arts the key lessons enable children to develop knowledge, understanding and appreciation, as well as the development of skills and techniques that enable then to follow their interests independently.
+The key lessons in the creative arts enable children to develop knowledge, understanding and appreciation, alongside the development of skills and techniques that enable them to follow their interests independently, encouraging a purposeful application of skills to making and creating.

 The Montessori approach to creativity is summarised by Dr Montessori (1965b: 289) in the following way, in this case, with reference to the teaching of visual arts: